RTXteam/RTX-KG2/README.md

 ## Hosting KG2 in a Neo4j server on a new AWS instance

+We host our production KG2 graph database in Neo4j version 3.5.13 with APOC 3.5.0.4, on an Ubuntu 18.04 EC2 instance with 64 GiB of RAM and 8 vCPUs (`r5a.2xlarge`), although it is possible to host KG2 on an `r5a.xlarge` instance and this is what we do for our test/dev KG2 host.

-In a fresh Ubuntu 18.04 AWS instance, as user `ubuntu`, run the following commands:
+**Installation:** in a fresh Ubuntu 18.04 AWS instance, as user `ubuntu`, run the following commands:

-(1) Make sure you are in the `/home/ubuntu` directory:
+(1) Make sure you are in your home directory:

     cd